 Unfortunately, that’s not possible at the moment because Divi mobile menu submenus are using the

-) by default which makes animating them impossible.
-This needs to be fixed in Divi’s core stylesheet (the!important
+!important(they’re set todisplay: block !important;) by default which makes animating them impossible.
+This needs to be fixed in Divi’s core stylesheet (the!importantneeds to be removed).Hello there!

 Great work, it works accept it doesn’t work on my WooCommerce archive pages (shop and category) > I already tried to disable all plug-ins or looked at my CSS. but something is blocking the function.